 - 2022 Report: Links from 985 referring domains.

-Again, they decided to do something different and it paid off.
+Again, they decided to do something different, and it paid off.

 Try to run a moonshot of your own at least once this year.
 It might well fail, but if you succeed, it will likely generate higher returns than your other marketing efforts.

-4. Run a Special Offer
+4. Run a Special Offer or Lifetime Deal

 During the early stages of your product entering the market, it’s hard to get potential users to try your platform.
-A great deal reduces the risks for prospects and gets helps you build out an audience.
+A great deal reduces the risks for prospects and helps you build an audience.
 Besides giving you lots of early product users, lifetime deals provide tons of insights through user feedback.

 There are two main platforms for running a launch.
 They are AppSumo and Product Hunt.

 Product Hunt is generally used for proof of concept.
 You launch your product here to generate awareness about your service offering.
-Most companies don’t put together a deal for early adopters on Product Hunt, you can though.
+Most companies don’t put together a deal for early adopters on Product Hunt, you can, though.

 Foundr has a nice article discussing how to run a successful promotion on Product Hunt.

 AppSumo is a great platform for running a lifetime deal for your software.
-It’s the biggest software deal site, and a successful launch can get you tens of thousand dollars in revenue and many early adopters.
+It’s the biggest software deal site, and a successful launch can get you tens of thousands of dollars in revenue and many early adopters.
 This guide on Project.co gives you some founder insights on running an AppSumo deal.

 The other platform you might want to check out is Betalist.
 It’s a nice platform for picking up beta users.
-You can get listed on Betalist, and get a shout on their email list, for a few hundred dollars.
+You can get listed on Betalist and get a shout on their email list for a few hundred dollars.

-First up, you need to create various email sequences to engage your audience.
+First, you need to create various email sequences to engage your audience.

 One of the most important is an onboarding sequence that you send to people signing up for your tool.
 There are additional SaaS marketing sequences you should set up too.
 Here are a few examples: